Affiliate disclosure: This guide contains Viator and Booking links. If you use them we earn a small commission at no extra cost to you.

 Abuko Nature Reserve

-The single best half-day excursion from the tourist coast.
-Riparian forest, a crocodile pond, Pel's fishing owl reliably at roost, violet turaco, western red colobus monkeys.
+The single best half-day from the tourist coast.
+Riparian forest, a crocodile pond, Pel's fishing owl reliably at roost, violet turaco, western red colobus.
 20 minutes from Kololi.
-[Full guide: /guides/abuko-nature-reserve] [VIATOR_LINK: Abuko guided tour]
+[Full guide: /guides/abuko-nature-reserve] Abuko Nature Reserve tours on Viator

 Kotu Creek birdwatching

-Immediately north of Kotu Beach — a 30-minute walk that produces giant kingfisher, malachite kingfisher, African fish eagle and 40–60 species in a morning.
+Just north of Kotu Beach — a 30-minute walk that turns up giant kingfisher, malachite kingfisher, African fish eagle and 40–60 species in a morning.
 Local guides at the creek entrance: D200–400.
-The most accessible intense birdwatching in Africa.
+About the most accessible serious birding in Africa.

 Bijilo Forest Park

-A coastal forest 10 minutes from Kololi hotels.
-Habituated western red colobus monkeys approach within metres.
-Good for an early-morning walk before breakfast.
-Entrance: D100 [VERIFY].
+Coastal forest 10 minutes from the Kololi hotels.
+Habituated western red colobus come within metres.
+Good for an early walk before breakfast.
+Entrance: D100.

 River Gambia National Park (Baboon Islands)

-Six hours upcountry, the chimpanzee sanctuary and riverside forest is the country's most dramatic wildlife destination.
-Day trips are possible but overnight at Tendaba is better.
-[VIATOR_LINK: Baboon Islands river trip]
+Six hours upcountry, the chimpanzee sanctuary and riverside forest is the most dramatic wildlife in the country.
+Day trips are possible, but an overnight at Tendaba is better.
+Baboon Islands river trips on Viator

 Tanji Bird Reserve and fishing village

-A lagoon complex south of the Tanji beach, outstanding for waders, terns and seabirds during migration.
-The adjacent fishing village is The Gambia's most atmospheric cultural stop.
-Combined half-day excursion.
+A lagoon complex south of Tanji beach, outstanding for waders, terns and seabirds during migration.
+The fishing village next door is the Gambia's most atmospheric cultural stop.
+Combined half-day.
 [Full guide: /guides/tanji-fishing-village]

 River trips and water